alexjpeng/am-i-cooked-chat/README.md

-# WikiRace AI 🏁
+# am I cooked chat? 🏁

-A fun, Gen-Z styled Wikipedia racing game where you compete against an AI powered by Stagehand and Browserbase.
+cooked or cracked? a Wikipedia racing game where you compete against an AI powered by Stagehand and Browserbase.

 ## What is WikiRace?